 Ms. Robin Voll, Instructor

-After earning her MA in English at ISU in 2012, Robin Voll joined the Department of English as a Lecturer in 2013.
-She teaches freshman courses in composition, rhetoric, and research.
-Her diverse interests include poetry, science fiction, and theater.
+After earning her MA in English at ISU in 2012, Robin Voll joined the Department of English as a Lecturer in 2013 and became an Instructor in 2016.
+She teaches freshman and junior courses in composition, rhetoric, and research, themed literature courses for freshmen, and History of the English Language.